adriancampos/lisztify/README.md

-A Chrome extension that replaces Lisztifies lists.
+A Chrome extension that Lisztifies lists.